oddstream/gosol/README.md

 * ~~The LÖVE+Lua version contains several things that are implemented better, so I'm in the process of copying the designs back to this version.~~
 * ~~Get it working on Android (agggh! help!).~~
 * ~~I'd like it to have an inter-user high scores table, but the Google Play games services interface and setup is inpenetrable to me at the moment.~~
-* Give up and rewrite the whole thing in Go+Fyne, [Godot](https://godotengine.org/) or [Defold](https://www.defold.com), or Dart+Flutter, or Java+libGDX, Kotlin+Korge, Haxe, Rust, Tcl/Tk, Wren, Clojure, or something else.
-I agonize over this, usually early in the morning, but keep coming back to C, Go or Lua.
+* Give up and rewrite the whole thing in Go+Fyne, [Godot](https://godotengine.org/), [Defold](https://www.defold.com), Dart+Flutter, Java+libGDX, Kotlin+Korge, Haxe, Rust, Tcl/Tk, Wren, Clojure, or something else.
+I agonize over this, usually early in the morning, and have made several false starts, but keep coming back to C, Go or Lua.

 ## History